demidenko05/a-jetty-all/README.txt

 site: https://sites.google.com/site/beigesoftware

-A-Jetty is multiplatform Jetty 9.2 adapted for Android, it can run precompiled JSP/JSTL.
+A-Jetty is multiplatform Jetty 9.2 adapted for Android, it can execute precompiled JSP/JSTL.

+Version 1.0.5:
+*changed to new beige-log
+*changed to Bouncy Castle 1.61

 Licenses: